 South Africa's MTN to exit Middle East over medium-term

-JOHANNESBURG, Aug 6 (Reuters) - South African mobile operator MTN Group MTNJ.J said on Thursday it will be exiting the Middle East over the medium term, starting with the sale of its 75% stake in MTN Syria as part of plans to simplify its portfolio and focus on its pan-African strategy.
+JOHANNESBURG, Aug 6 (Reuters) - South African mobile operator MTN Group MTNJ.J said on Thursday it will be exiting the Middle East over the medium term, starting with the sale of its 75% stake in MTN Syria as part of plans to focus on Africa.

+MTN is in advanced discussions to sell the stake in MTN Syria to TeleInvest, which is the minority shareholder in MTN Syria with a 25% holding, Group President and Chief Executive Officer Rob Shuter told media on a conference call as the firm reported its half-year results.

+"As part of the review of our portfolio, we believe the group is best served to focus on its pan-African strategy and to simplify its portfolio by exiting the Middle East region in an orderly manner," Shuter said.

 (Reporting by Nqobile Dludla; Editing by Kim Coghill)